microprediction/microprediction/docs/zscores.md

 | Z-scores    | [z1~die~70.json](https://www.microprediction.org/stream_dashboard.html?stream=z1~die~70)     |
 | Z-scores    | [z1~die~3555.json](https://www.microprediction.org/stream_dashboard.html?stream=z1~die~3555) |

-### Python or API
+### Creating z1~ streams
-There's nothing to do.
-Z1~ streams are automatic when you [publish](https://microprediction.github.io/microprediction/publish.html)
+There's nothing to do!
+Z1~ streams are created automatically when you [publish](https://microprediction.github.io/microprediction/publish.html) a regular stream.

-### Community distributional transform
+### The meaning of z1~ streams

 Using the example [z1~die~70.json](https://www.microprediction.org/stream_dashboard.html?stream=z1~die~70) we assume a new point $x$ is published.
 We also assume a mapping $F_{70}: x \rightarrow [0,1]$ that is implied by the